sveltestrap/sveltestrap/README.md

 Please note that Sveltestrap <u>**does not directly embed Bootstrap style**</u>.
 To use Bootstrap themes effectively, you must include Bootstrap 5 CSS using one of the methods outlined below.

+**Note**
+If you looking for Svelte 3.x support, you can use the original [sveltestrap](https://github.com/bestguy/sveltestrap) package.

 ---

 ## Install